 If you’re familiar with Riviera Maya, you’ve definitely heard of Playa del Carmen and Tulum.
-In the past few decades, these two towns have become one of the hottest tourist destinations in the world.
-They’re basically considered little corner of paradise on earth by thousands upon thousands of people who visit these towns every year.
+In the past few decades, these two towns have become some of the hottest tourist destinations in the world.

 In this post, I’ll help you decide which town to select for your next dream holiday.
 Let’s get started!